keirbowden/rwdhow/README.md

 2. At the top of any Salesforce page, click the down arrow next to your name.
 From the menu under your name, select Setup.
 3. From the left pane, select Developer -> Pages

-Screenshot here?

 ###Step 2: Create a new Visualforce Page###
 1. On the resulting page, click the New button
 2. Label the new page 'CaseMulti'
 3. Tab out of the label input field and the platform automatically names the page 'CaseMulti'
-4. Description ... todo
-5. Check the 'Available for Salesforce mobile apps' box - this is required to make the page available in the Salesrorce1 application.
+4. Check the 'Available for Salesforce mobile apps' box - this is required to make the page available in the Salesrorce1 application.
-6. Click the 'Quick Save' button
+5. Click the 'Quick Save' button

-The platform automatically inserts some basic markup into your new Visualforce page - you can now access the page by opening a new browser tab or window and navigating to https://<salesforce_instance>/apex/MultiCase.
-If your Salesforce instance is https://na1.salesforce.com for example, the new URL is https://na1.salesforce.com/apex/MultiCase
+The platform automatically inserts some basic markup into your new Visualforce page - you can now access the page by opening a new browser tab or window and navigating to `https://<salesforce_instance>/apex/MultiCase`.
+If your Salesforce instance is https://na1.salesforce.com for example, the new URL is `https://na1.salesforce.com/apex/MultiCase`

 ###Step 3: Add the multi-case view markup###